kevinjandres/Bookstore/README.md

 Bookstore
 =========

-A program that sorts book IDs with their purchasers
+A program that sorts book IDs with their purchasers.

+Compile this project with:

+$ gmake all

+Test the program with:

+store 'filename'